Malachi 2 – Unfaithful Priests and Broken Marriages

 b.
 Because you do not take it to heart: Their sin all went back to a hollow formalism.
 It was a religion of surface emotions and outward signs, but not of the heart.

 c.
-Spread refuse on your faces: Sacrificed animals still had excrement in their systems, and God said this should be burned outside the sanctuary (Exodus 29:14).
-Here, God said He would spread that refuse on their faces, so that they would have to be taken outside the sanctuary.
+Spread refuse on your faces: Sacrificed animals still had excrement in their systems, and God said this should be burned outside the camp (Exodus 29:14).
+Here, God said He would spread that refuse on their faces, so that they would have to be taken outside the camp.

 d.
-That My covenant with Levi may continue: This shows the motive for God’s discipline against these ungodly priests.
-The LORD hoped that this would warn the priests back to a proper respect of His covenant.
+That My covenant with Levi may continue: This shows the motive for God’s discipline of these ungodly priests.
+The LORD hoped that this would warn the priests to properly respect His covenant.